JordanReel/bevy-compute/README.md

 When you do a `CopyBuffer` compute action on a double buffer, it will always copy out of the front buffer.
 Also, if you call the `image_handle` function on a double buffer texture, it will return the handle for the front buffer.

 There's also a special accommodation for using a double buffered texture on a Bevy sprite.
-If you put the `DoubleBufferedSprite` component on an entity that also has a `Handle<Image>` on it, it will automatically update that handle every frame to contain the new front buffer.
+The `DoubleBufferedSprite` component requires a `Sprite` component, and it will automatically update that image handle on that sprite every frame to contain the new front buffer.